JetBlue and American Airlines must end partnership, judge rules

 The partnership went into effect in early 2021 in the last days of the Trump administration.
 The deal lets American and JetBlue coordinate schedules and share revenue on many routes to and from New York and Boston.

-However, the Department of Justice, joined by six states and the District of Columbia, sued in 2021 to block the alliance, arguing that American and JetBlue are already too powerful in the airline industry, and that the deal would lower choice and drive up prices for flyers.
-An economist arguing for the Justice Department predicted that consumers would spend more than $700 million more a year if American and JetBlue stopped competing with each other in the Northeast, according to the Associated Press.
+However, the Department of Justice, joined by six states and the District of Columbia, sued in 2021 to block the alliance, arguing that American and JetBlue are too dominant in the airline industry and that the alliance would drive up prices for flyers.
+An economist arguing for the Justice Department predicted that consumers would spend roughly $700 million more a year if American and JetBlue stopped competing with each other in the Northeast, according to the Associated Press.

 "It is a very important case to us ... because of those families that need to travel and want affordable tickets and good service," Justice Department lawyer Bill Jones said during closing arguments, the AP reported.